iconify/iconify/README.md

 | [Vue 2 component](./components/vue2/)    | Vue 2  |
 | [Svelte component](./components/svelte/) | Svelte |
 | [Ember component](./components/ember/)   | Ember  |

+#### Deprecation notice

+Components in directory `components` are slowly phased out in favor of `iconify-icon` web component.
+Functionality is identical, but web component has some advantages:

+-   No framework specific shenanigans.
+Events and attributes are supported for all frameworks.
+-   Works better with SSR (icon is rendered only in browser, but because icon is contained in shadow DOM, it does not cause hydration problems).
+-   Better interoperability.
+All parts of applicaiton reuse same web component, even if those parts are written in different frameworks.

+Deprecation status:

+-   SVG Framework: can be replaced with `iconify-icon`.
+-   Ember component: can be replaced with `iconify-icon`, does not require Ember specific wrapper.

+To import web component, just import it once in your script, as per [`iconify-icon` README file](./iconify-icon/icon/README.md).

 #### Demo